-Early studies of iodide sorption reported Kd with values in the range of 0 to 2 mL/g (Kaplan et al. 2000).
-More recently, studies in Hanford sediments have identified species-specific iodate sorption as 0.3 to 1.2 mL/g (retardation factor of 2.4 to 6.2), and iodide sorption as 0.07 to 0.1 mL/g (retardation factor 1.3 to 1.5) (Truex et al. 2017; Szecsody et al. 2017).
-Using subsurface sediments, desorption Kd values were much higher than the iodine adsorption Kd values, indicating that sorption was only partially reversible (Xu et al. 2015).
-In these studies, similar trends were noted for $\Gamma$ and $IO_3^-$ , but results indicated that iodate sorption to Hanford Site sediments was greater than iodide sorption (Truex et al. 2017).
+Early studies of iodide sorption reported K_d with values in the range of 0 to 2 mL/g (Kaplan et al. 2000).
+More recently, studies in Hanford sediments have identified species-specific iodate sorption with K_d values ranging from 0.3 to 1.2 mL/g (retardation factor of 2.4 to 6.2), and iodide sorption as 0.07 to 0.1 mL/g (retardation factor 1.3 to 1.5) (Truex et al. 2017; Szecsody et al. 2017).
+Using subsurface sediments, desorption K_d values were much higher than the iodine adsorption K_d values, indicating that sorption was only partially reversible (Xu et al. 2015).
+In these studies, similar trends were noted for Γ and IO_3^- , but results indicated that iodate sorption to Hanford Site sediments was greater than iodide sorption (Truex et al. 2017; Qafoku et al. 2018).
+These conclusions are also supported by recent experimental data and modeling results reported in the references in Appendix B of this report.
+Appendix B provides a list of publications that support the iodine conceptual model, iodine technology evaluation, and data and parameter evaluations.